thcorre/phnog2025-workshop/dc-lab/README.md

 Disclaimer: This lab, which is based on srl-sros-telemetry-lab <https://github.com/srl-labs/srl-sros-telemetry-lab> (Kudos to Marlon Paz, Roman Dodin, Kevin Todts) has been modified for PhNOG 2025 workshop to align more with DC latest best practices (IPv6 underlay infra and use of unnumbered BGP underlay with IPv6 link-locals, bfd sessions used on eBGP peers, optimized BGP timers) as well as to demonstrate additional EVPN capabilities such as Multihoming All-Active.

-This lab represents a small Clos DC fabric with [Nokia SR Linux](https://learn.srlinux.dev/) switches running as containers and a DC gateways layer composed by [Nokia SROS](https://www.nokia.com/networks/technologies/service-router-operating-system/) DC Gateways on a containerized vSIM image.
+This lab represents a small Clos DC fabric with [Nokia SR Linux](https://learn.srlinux.dev/) switches running as containers.

 Goals of this lab:

 1. Demonstrate how a telemetry stack can be incorporated into the same clab topology file.
 2. Explain SR Linux wholistic telemetry support.
-3. Demonstrate SR Linux and SROS interoperability in the DC Fabric.
-4. Explain what a SROS based telemetry subscription is.
-5. Provide practical configuration examples for the gnmic collector to subscribe to fabric nodes and export metrics to Prometheus TSDB.
+3. Provide practical configuration examples for the gnmic collector to subscribe to fabric nodes and export metrics to Prometheus TSDB.

 ## Deploying the lab